Trader Intelligence (TQ)

 A drawdown is a fact.
 A drawdown spiral is a choice.
 The four-step protocol that interrupts the spiral.

-War, Tariffs, and Your Trading Brain: Navigating the March 2026 Market Storm
+War, Tariffs, and Your Trading Brain: The Neuroscience of the March 2026 Selloff

 Your Broker Platform Is Not Neutral